vonerikbarren/--The-Psychic-Game--/README.md

 1. User goes to the website.
 2. The user needs to read the very short instructions.
+3. The user then selects from the any letters from the English Alphabet by typing.

 ## Section 4 - Summary / Notes